AtlassianPS/AtlassianPS.github.io/docs/Contributing/index.md

 |**HipchatPS**|<https://github.com/AtlassianPS/HipchatPS/issues/new>|[![Open Issues](https://img.shields.io/github/issues-raw/AtlassianPS/HipchatPSPS.svg?maxAge=2592000)](https://github.com/AtlassianPS/HipchatPS/issues)|
 |**JiraPS**|<https://github.com/AtlassianPS/JiraPS/issues/new>|[![Open Issues](https://img.shields.io/github/issues-raw/AtlassianPS/JiraPS.svg?maxAge=2592000)](https://github.com/AtlassianPS/JiraPS/issues)|

 New issues are created using a template which includes pre-defined text for reporting coding exceptions.
 If your issue is not related to a coding error (e.g. you are suggesting a new feature), please modify the content to suit your needs.

-**Prior to creating a new issue, please search the issues to determine if a similar issue has already been created.
-If one has, add any relevant comments to the issue's disussion.**
+**Prior to creating a new issue, please search the issues to determine if a similar issue has already been created.**
+**If one has, add any relevant comments to the issue's disussion.**

 ## How To Submit Code Changes

-No matter if you are fixing a typo or if wrote a fully-functioning feature for a project:
+No matter if you are fixing a typo or if you wrote a fully-functioning feature for a project:

 **You will have to send your code to `AtlassianPS`**